mgbckr/mlflowhelper/README.md

         plt.plot([1,2,3], [1,2,3])
         fig.savefig(artifact.get_path())
 ```
-This code snippet will automatically log the created artifact.
+This code snippet automatically logs the created artifact (`plot.png`).
-At the same time if will manage the artifact in a temporary folder so that you don't have to worry about
+At the same time if will create the artifact in a temporary folder so that you don't have to worry about
 overwriting it when running your scripts in parallel.
 By default, this also cleans up the artifact and the temporary folder after logging.